chinamike65/hugo-tuolesi/content/book5/book5en.md

 Wisdom is divided into wisdom of emptiness and wisdom of the world, and wisdom of prajna refers to the wisdom of realizing emptiness.

-"Paramita" means to the other side.
+"Paramita" means to cross to the other side.

 This sentence means that relying on the wisdom of emptiness to stay away from this shore of the cycle of birth and death, to reach the other shore of liberation, is Prajnaparamita.